omgdory/omgdory/README.md

 ---

 ## Currently Studying
-🧠 Introduction to Machine Learning
+🧠 Introduction to Machine Learning <br />
-🎯 Analysis of Algorithms
+🎯 Analysis of Algorithms <br />
 💡 Formal Language and Automata

 ## Tools and Skills